SheepAntler/practiceHackerTracker/ProjectPlan.md

 - [x] Fix Role class/roles table
 - [x] Complete implementation/testing of the Practice Log and Studio tables
 - [x] Complete implementation/testing the Practice Log and Studio entities
-- [ ] Add update/delete functionality in JSP for user and role
+- [x] Add update/delete functionality in JSP for user and role
 - [x] Prepare for Checkpoint 2: Database designed and created, at least one DAO implemented with Hibernate, DAO is unit tested, Log4J is implemented (no System.out.printlns), class design and any other diagrams you plan to use have been created.

 ### Week 7 - CHECKPOINT 2

 - [x] index JSP
-- [ ] teacher search JSP
+- [x] studio search JSP
-- [ ] YouTube Video Search
+- [ ] YouTube Video Search?!?
 - [x] Create database in AWS
 - [x] Deploy to AWS (Woohoo!)
 - [x] Set up local authentication